 With all the files and documents, we have to work on and store these days, life would get difficult without a hard drive.
 Yes, that is the first thing that comes to most minds when we think of the word ‘Hard Drive’.
 The better the storage, more space, and complete backup these are just the things we associate a hard drive with.
 But what happens when you are facing hard drive problems?

 The quickest thing to do is fix it.
 After all, we do not want to lose any of the important documents on it.
-Although we are quick to fix it, we have never associated Check Disk Utility to anything remotely close to the issue.
-If you have no idea what it is and what it can do but are wondering will that be able to solve the issue?
+Although we are quick to fix it, we have never associated Check Disk Utility with anything remotely close to the issue.
+If you have no idea what it is and what it can do but are wondering will be able to solve the issue?
 Then the answer is Yes.

 Check Disk Utility (Chkdsk):

 Check Disk Utility or Chkdsk basically scans the entire hard drive to find and fix the problems on your hard drive.
 To be specific Chkdsk verifies or scans your file system for any logical file system errors.
 When we talk of errors it’s in reference to corrupted entries that can vary right from bad security descriptors associated with files to the entries in the volume’s Master files table (MFT).
 It also scans every sector on the disk volume, searching for bad sectors.